camunda-community-hub/camunda-7-to-8-migration-example/README.md

 public class Application {
 ```

 Invoking the Spring Bean via JUEL (`#{sampleBean.someMethod(y)}`) requires some extra effort to migrate.
 The diagram converter moves that expression into a header attribute and generates a job type.

+Now you have multiple options:

+1. Change the method to be a job worker
+2. Add your own Expression Evaluator as Job Worker

+#### Change to JobWorker

-Then you can annotate the called method as `@JobWorker` and declare the injected `@Variable`.
-Remember to add the name to the variable in the annotation as the expression references a variable called `y`.
+Annotate the called method as `@JobWorker` and declare the injected `@Variable` (remember to add the name to the variable in the annotation as the expression references a variable called `y`).

 ![Converted Process Model Service Task With Expression](converted-process-2.png)

-The modified bean will not change function-wise, but only be annotated so that a job worker can be generated from it:
+The declared `resultVariable` is not a known construct in  Camunda 8.
+But you can customize the Spring SDK to handle it.
+See the sample [`CamundaSdkCustomConfiguration`](./process-solution-camunda-8/src/main/java/org/camunda/community/migration/example/resultprocessor/CamundaSdkCustomConfiguration.java) that declares a `resultProcessor` that overrides the default bean provided by the SDK and customizes the result processing of job worker.
+So if a header `resultVariable` is there, the result is written to a process variable with this name.

+The resulting Java code:

 ```java
 @JobWorker(type = "sampleBeanSomeMethod")